ankschoubey/old-blog/_posts/2022-09-24-integrate-external-services.md

 In any case, try to make your code modular enough so that if suddenly a similar app has to be integrated, there are minimal changes to your code.

+Take a look at factory and strategy design patterns.

 # Does it provide an SDK in your language?

 If yes, half your life's problems are now solved.